UCL/MPHY0026/doc/registration/intro.rst

 Introduction
 ------------

 Registration is the process of aligning two Coordinate Systems.
-See :ref:`Notebooks`.

 Medical Image Computing